Bill/puffing-billy/README.md

 * (there is currently no real/parallelizing/nondeterministic mode implemented)

 # TODO
+* Test the deterministic simulation for nondeterminism by adding test at end (of each test) to generate random number and verify it matches number generated from previous run.
+This needs to be part of the testing framework itself.
+Provide a way for a user to provide the expected value.
 * implement real/parallelizing/nondeterministic runtime on `ScheduleThreadPoolExecutor` with a concurrency-capable channel implementation.
 * implement structured concurrency